marisolbasilio/marisolbasilio/README.md

-- 👋 Hi, I’m @marisolbasilio, Researcher at the Centre for Play in Education, Development and Learning at the University of Cambridge.
+- 👋 Hi, I’m @marisolbasilio, Researche Associate at the Centre for Play in Education, Development and Learning at the University of Cambridge.
 - 👀 I’m interested in reproducible science for understanding child development, particularly longitudinal studies with behavioural outcomes.
 - 🌱 I’m currently learning GitHub, R, R markdown.
 - 💞️ I’m looking to collaborate on Lantent Class analysis, growth curve modelling of early predictors of academic achievement and wellbeing.